sbb-design-systems/lyne-components/src/components/sbb-icon/readme.md

 ### Register an icon

-In order to register a custom namespace, use the `registerIcon` API by providing:
+In order to register a custom icon, use the `registerIcon` API by providing:
 - the name of the icon;
 - the name of the namespace;
 - the SVG content to render on the page;
 - the properties `sanitize` and `colorImmutable` (optional).

-If set to true, "colorImmutable" adds the class "color-immutable" to the SVG to prevent changing the icon color.
+If set to true, `colorImmutable` adds the class `color-immutable` to the SVG to prevent changing the icon color.
 The example below shows how to register and render a custom icon named `app-logo` with a custom namespace named `custom`:

 ```js